 - More dust and debris (clean coils more often)

-- Voltage fluctuations (consider surge protector)
+- Voltage fluctuations (consider surge protection)

 - Limited service access in high-rise buildings